-As an incoming Harvard student, it is possible to have your student Identification (ID) card waiting for you when you arrive on campus.
-All we need is your photo.
+To expedite the delivery of your ID card, Harvard University ID Card Services requires all incoming students to use the ID Card Photo Submission Application.
+This online application allows you to submit your photograph online prior to your arrival, so that your ID card can be ready for you at Orientation.
 Your ID card is vital for accessing places and services around campus such as housing, dining, libraries, athletics, and more.
-To expedite the delivery of your ID card, submit your photograph on-line the Harvard University ID Card Web Application.
-The following instructions have been provided by the ID Card Services Office.
+To expedite the delivery of your ID card, submit your photograph online, using the Harvard University ID Card Web Application.
+The following instructions have been provided by ID Card Services at the Campus Service Center:

-If you have a current or previous affiliation (i.e. student, employee) with Harvard that required you to have a photo taken, we can use that photo on your student ID card.
+If you have a current or previous affiliation with Harvard (e.g. student or employee) that required you to have a photo taken, we can use that photo on your student ID card.
 If you do not submit a new photo by the deadline, we will use your existing photo.
-If you want a different photo, please follow the instructions in this email to submit a new one.
+If you want a different photo used, please follow the instructions provided to submit a new photo.

 1.)
 Have your picture taken.